-Central Administration, as addressed on this site, is an amalgam of two current CAUBO functions.
+Central Administration, as addressed on this site, amalgamates two current CAUBO functions.
 External Relations (covering “fundraising, development, alumni, public relations and public information or external communications”) was separated from “Administration & General” in 2003-04.
-Several years later the surviving Administration & General title was changed to the better sounding but content-unchanged “Administration & Academic Support”.
-(See CAUBO definitions HERE.)
-This site re-joins those functions under the name Central Administration (or Central Admin).
+Several years later the surviving Administration & General title was changed to the better sounding but content-unchanged “Administration & Academic Support” (see CAUBO definitions HERE, page 20).
+This site re-joins those functions as Central Administration (or Central Admin).

-The frustration with the salaries of university presidents is completely understandable, but that’s not the real issue – just, due to the publication of sunshine lists, its most public face.
-These are highly demanding positions, and our universities must compete for top-calibre leadership if they are to succeed on the national and global stage.
-A $500,000+ salary is a great deal of money, but not a particularly large drop in a $1.2 billion bucket (the average total expenditure across the Top 25).
+The frustration with the salaries of university presidents is understandable, but not the real issue – just, due to the Sunshine Lists, its most public face.
+These are demanding positions, and our universities must compete for top-calibre leadership if they are to succeed on the national and global stage.
+A $500,000+ salary is indeed a great deal of money, but not a particularly large drop in a $1.2 billion bucket (the average total expenditure across the Top 25).

-The real problem is rooted in the rapid staffing build-up at lower levels – not just more vice-presidential positions, but more associate vice-presidents and assistant vice-presidents, and particular growth in largely-new positions such as chiefs of staff, senior and special advisors in a plethora of areas, legal counsels, and so on.
-Each new position, of course, requires its own administrative support team.
+The real problem is rooted in the continual staffing build-up within Central Admin – not just more vice-presidential positions, but more associate vice-presidents and assistant vice-presidents, and particular growth in largely-new positions such as chiefs of staff, senior and special advisors in a plethora of areas, legal counsels, and so on.
+Of course, each new position requires its own administrative support team.
 Numbers for more and more of these individuals are appearing in the sunshine lists.

-- At the U-15 universities outside of Québec the average cost has increased from $47 million to $111 million – up 138% in real terms.
+- At the U-15 universities outside of Québec the average cost has increased from $48 million to $118 million – up 146%.

-The main “pushback” explanations cited for the rapid growth are the increasing complexities of operating a university these days, and the advent of new governmental and legal requirements.
-However, it’s extremely difficult to believe that these factors can account for anything like the magnitude of the cost increases we have seen.
+The main “pushback” explanations cited for the rapid growth are the increasing complexities of operating a university, and the advent of new governmental and legal requirements.
+However, these factors do not account for anything like the magnitude of the cost increases we have seen.

 It is certainly a more challenging environment to manage than in 2001, but that’s not a one-way street.
 New technologies, especially the internet, have enabled universities to automate many tasks hitherto performed manually.
 Numerous areas have benefitted from this, such as the Registrar’s Office (part of Central Admin), where administrative and student contact processes are vastly different to those in place in 2001.
 This form of change has generated substantial cost savings in numerous central areas, which makes the overall cost escalation even more difficult to accept.

 All of this is why fingers are pointed at growing central “empires” and a major rise in the salaries enjoyed by top university administrators.
-There is widespread frustration at the degree to which bureaucratization has dominated the campus landscape over the past two decades, and at the associated cost.
-It must be hoped that greater awareness of the dollar numbers and growth levels will not just halt this growth but reverse it.
+There is widespread frustration at the degree to which bureaucratization has dominated the campus landscape over the past 20-30 years, and at the associated cost.

 And the numbers on this site do not even include the cost of another controversial element that has drawn campus and public ire in recent years – the accelerating practice of paying full salary to departing senior administrators for one or two years after the end of their contract, at a cost that can reach seven digits.
 That cost goes into a different (and more difficult to find) area of the accounts.

-The cost of Central Administration is a high sensitivity area when it comes to outside criticism, and the push-back can be vehement.
+Senior administrators tend to be highly sensitive to outside criticism of the cost of Central Administration, and the push-back can be vehement.
 It’s not an easy criticism to make from inside campus because it is levelled at the university’s top brass, and that can make life difficult for anyone with the courage to do it.
 But there are some very tough questions to be asked.
 They will be difficult to answer at most universities, especially at those with the highest cost levels.

 (In a small number of universities the cost of Central Administration may reflect a more centralized or more decentralized approach than the norm.
-Further insight can be drawn in the Salary Budget Deployment topic HERE.)
+Further insight can be drawn in the Central and Decentral Staff Costs topic HERE.)